dportik/SuperCRUNCH/docs/Analysis_Overview.md

 The improved accuracy using these settings comes at the cost of longer run times for each aligner.
 However, this may be desirable for divergent sequences or difficult alignments.

 ***MACSE*** should only be used for coding loci, as it is a translation aligner.
 The use of `-a macse` requires using additional arguments and other optional arguments are available.
-The `--mpath` flag must be used to supply the full path to the ***MACSE*** JAR file (ideally V2.x).
-The `--table` flag can be used to specify the translation table, which can be selected using a shortcut term or an integer (*standard, vertmtdna, invertmtdna, yeastmtdna, plastid, 1-6, 9-16, 21-23*).
-Note that not all tables are available in ***MACSE***.
-Unless specified, the default table used is *standard*.
+The `--mpath` flag must be used to supply the full path to the ***MACSE*** JAR file (ideally V2).
+The `--table` flag can be used to specify the translation table using a shortcut term or an integer (*standard, vertmtdna, invertmtdna, yeastmtdna, plastid, 1-6, 9-16, 21-23*).
+Note that unlike previous steps, not all tables are available in ***MACSE***.
+Unless specified, the default table used is the Standard code.
 The optional `--mem` flag can be used to assign an amount of memory (in GB).
-The `--accurate` can also be used for ***MACSE*** v2.x, which invokes `-local_realign_init 0.9 -local_realign_dec 0.9`.
-The default for these arguments is 0.5.
-Changing this will slow down optimizations but increase alignment accuracy (sometimes considerably), and these search settings will more closely resemble ***MACSE*** v1.x (had default values of 1.0 for both).
+The `--accurate` can also be used for ***MACSE*** v2, which invokes `-local_realign_init 0.9 -local_realign_dec 0.9`.
+The default for these arguments is normally 0.5., and changing this will slow down optimizations but increase alignment accuracy (sometimes considerably).
+These search settings will more closely resemble ***MACSE*** v1, which had default values of 1.0 for both.

 An additional feature of ***MACSE*** is to include a set of reliable sequences (for example those that passed translation) and a set of less reliable sequences that are suspected to contain errors, and align both simultaneously with different penalty parameters.
 To use this feature in ***MACSE*** the `--pass_fail` flag can be used.
 However, to work the sequence sets must be contained in two fasta files that follow this naming format:

 + `[prefix]_Passed.fasta`: Fasta file of reliable sequences.
 + `[prefix]_Failed.fasta`: Fasta file of unreliable sequences.

+These outputs are produced by default in the `Coding_Translation_Tests.py` module.
 The prefix portion of the name should ideally be the abbreviation of the gene/locus.
 If one file is missing, the `--pass_fail` will not work.

 Because ***MACSE*** can deal with frameshifts and sequence errors, it will insert an `!` character at corrected bp locations in the output alignment.
 A cleaned fasta file is created after the alignment is completed, in which all instances of `!` are replaced by `N`.